bourdin/mef90/INSTALL.md

        [bourdin@bbserv petsc]$ echo $PETSC_DIR
        /opt/HPC/petsc
     ```
    * Set the PETSC_ARCH environment variable to a meaningful value.
 This value will be used by mef90 in order to allow out-of-tree build.
-THis way, several installation of PETSc and vDef (with various optimisation or debugging informations, for instance) can co-exist on a system.
+This way, several installation of PETSc and vDef (with various optimisation level or debugging informations, for instance) can co-exist on a system.

 ### Configure petsc.